manychat/dynamic_block_docs/README.md

        ]
     }

-##Sending image
+## Sending image
-Use this response to send image files.
+This response is used to send image files.
 Messenger supports JPG, PNG and GIF images.
 You can use `url`, `call` and `share` buttons.

     {
        "type": "image",